madwareru/intellij-ron-remix/README.md

  - Structural braces matching
  - Basic autocompletion for options and extensions
  - Semantic highlighting to differentiate object key and name identifiers
+ - Automatic code formatting (such as identation)
+ - Checkers for dictionaries and objects (key uniquenes and more)

 <!-- Plugin description end -->